Zidane912/microservicesapp/README.md

 # Ansible

-This section is here because I was unable to show the console output for Ansible during the presentation,
+This section is here because I was unable to show the console output for Ansible during the presentation, this was executed by running the playbook and inventory files via the command 'ansible-playbook -i inventory.yaml playbook.yaml

 PLAY [managers] ***************************************************************************************************************